-- Nature of financial instruments (i.e. the Group's trade and other receivables are each assessed as a separate group);

-- Past-due status;
+- Past-due status:

 - Nature, size and industry of debtors; and

 - External credit ratings where available.

-The grouping is regularly reviewed by the management to ensure the constituents of each group continue to share similar credit risk characteristics.
+The grouping is regularly reviewed by the management of the Group to ensure the constituents of each group continue to share similar credit risk characteristics.

-Interest income is calculated based on the gross carrying amount of the financial asset unless the financial asset is credit impaired, in which case interest income is calculated based on amortised cost of the financial asset.
+Interest income is calculated based on the gross carrying amount of the financial asset unless the financial asset is credit-impaired, in which case interest income is calculated based on amortised cost of the financial asset.